cultureamp/kaizen-design-system/docs/basic-component.md

 ### Tests

-Test files should named to match the component/function name (eg. `Pancake.spec.tsx` and `functionName.ts`) and live in the same directory.
+Test files should be named to match the component/function name (eg. `Pancake.spec.tsx` and `functionName.ts`) and live in the same directory.

 Ideally we would want to avoid snapshot tests as they do not have meaningful assertions/expectations and are very fragile (they can break with insignificant changes).
 We should instead write unit and functional tests.